Frank-Peter Schilling

 CH-8401 Winterthur

-I am a senior lecturer (“Dozent”) and group leader at Zuerich University of Applied Sciences ZHAW, located in Winterthur, Switzerland.
+I am a senior lecturer and group leader at Zuerich University of Applied Sciences ZHAW, located in Winterthur, Switzerland.
 I am deputy director of ZHAW’s Centre for Artificial Intelligence CAI, and lead its Intelligent Vision Systems (IVS) research group.
 I am the scientific coordinator of the PhD programme in Data Science, a collaboration between ZHAW and University of Zurich.
+I am also adjunct professor for data science and AI at Victoria University of Wellington (NZ), and a IEEE CertifAIed Lead Assessor.

-My research focus is on AI/Deep Learning methods for Computer Vision, building Machine Learning Systems (MLOps), Trustworhy AI and applications of AI/Deep Learning in the Sciences.
+My research focus is on AI and generative Deep Learning methods for image analysis, understanding Machine Learning Systems (MLOps), Trustworthy AI and applications of AI/Deep Learning in the Sciences.
 I teach lectures at the BSc and MSc level in computer science and data science.

 In a previous life, I performed fundamental research in Particle Physics at major international research Labs such as CERN (Geneva) and DESY (Hamburg).
 In 2012, I contributed to the experimental discovery of the Higgs particle at CERN, whose theoretical prediction was awarded with the 2013 Nobel Prize in Physics.
 I obtained a PhD in physics from the University of Heidelberg in 2001.